Internalized Ableism in Neurodivergent Adults: Why You Thought You Were “Lazy”

 - Mema Mansouri

-- Jun 21
+- Jun 21, 2025

-- 2 min read
+- 3 min read

-What Is Internalized Ableism and Neurodivergence?
+What Is Internalized Ableism in Neurodivergent Adults?

 Internalized ableism happens when we absorb society’s harmful messages about productivity, worth, and what “normal” functioning should look like.
-Over time, we may start to see our differences not as differences—but as failures.
-You might hear this in your inner voice:
+Over time, we may start to see our differences not as differences, but as failures.

 “Why can’t I just get it together?”

-“I’m so disorganized—what’s wrong with me?”
+“I’m so disorganized, what’s wrong with me?”

 “Everyone else can do this.
 Why is it so hard for me?”

 But these aren’t personal flaws.
-They’re often signs that your brain works differently—and that the world wasn’t designed with your needs in mind.
+They’re often signs that your brain works differently, and that the world wasn’t designed with your needs in mind.

-You Weren’t Lazy—You Were Unsupported
+You Weren’t Lazy, You Were Unsupported

 If you’re autistic, ADHD, or otherwise neurodivergent, what looks like procrastination may actually be: